 Make it visceral.
 Describe the true horror and the drama of a heroic adventure.
 Make those NPCs come to life with larger than life desciptions.
 Hit, miss, hit, dead, doesn't hack it.

-Pathfinder adventures are a bit different
+Pathfinder and Starfinder adventures are a bit different

-One big advantage to Pathfinder Society adventures is that when they are released they are usually hotly debated by GMs and players on the Paizo messageboards – often with input by the author.
+One big advantage to Society adventures is that when they are released they are usually hotly debated by GMs and players on the Paizo messageboards – often with input by the author.
 That’s a great source of valuable tips about running the adventure and warnings of potential pitfalls or unusually dangerous or complex adventures.
 Look out for these comments on the Paizo Message boards.

 See the GM discussions on the Pathfinder Society Adventures [watch out for spoilers]